ksy141/openmscg/README.md

 ## Notes of Updates & Changes

+**0.3.0** (unreleased)

+1. Release the feature of substracting tabulated forces from the reference trajectories.
+2. In CGIB, add screen output for the ranges of the target variables.

 **0.2.2**

 1. Enable processing of LAMMPS trajectory in that only part of the system atoms are dumped.